 Faculty members are a foundational element of graduate medical education - faculty members teach residents how to care for patients.
 Faculty members provide an important bridge allowing residents to grow and become practice-ready, ensuring that patients receive the highest quality of care.
 They are role models for future generations of physicians by demonstrating compassion, commitment to excellence in teaching and patient care, professionalism, and a dedication to lifelong learning.
 Faculty members experience the pride and joy of fostering the growth and development of future colleagues.
-The care they provide is enhanced by the opportunity to teach and model exemplary behavior.
+The care they provide is enhanced by the opportunity to teach.
 By employing a scholarly approach to patient care, faculty members, through the graduate medical education system, improve the health of the individual and the population.

 Faculty members ensure that patients receive the level of care expected from a specialist in the field.
 They recognize and respond to the needs of the patients, residents, community, and institution.
 Faculty members provide appropriate levels of supervision to promote patient safety.
 Faculty members create an effective learning environment by acting in a professional manner and attending to the well-being of the residents and themselves.
 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating residents.
 The term "faculty," including "core faculty," does not imply or require an academic appointment.

 II.B.1.
-At each participating site, t T here must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. ^(Core) [The Review Committee may further specify] II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high- quality, cost-effective, patient-centered care; ^(Core)
+At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. ^(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)